OliverIgnetik/Data-Structures-Algorithms-Python/README.md

 ## Overview

-This repository is language specific with algorithms and data structures implemented in `Python 3.85`.
-There are Jupyter Notebooks which cover the computer science theory needed in this repository.
-Also included in this repository, are helpful examples of some high level python concepts such as decorators.
+This repository is a collection of algorithms and data structures implemented in `Python 3.85`.Included are some helpful examples of more advanced Python concepts like decorators and abstract base classes.

 ### Data Structures